amikos-tech/chroma-cookbook/docs/core/clients.md

 The persistent client is useful for:

 - **Local development**: You can use the persistent client to develop locally and test out ChromaDB.
 - **Embedded applications**: You can use the persistent client to embed ChromaDB in your application.
-For example, if you are building a web application, you can use the persistent client to store data locally on the server.
+This means that you can ship Chroma bundled with your product or services, thus simplifying the deployment process.
+- **Simplicity**: If you do not wish to incur the complexities associated with setting up and operating a Chroma server (arguably Hosted-Chroma will resolve this).
+- **Data privacy**: If you are working with sensitive data and do not want to store it on a remote server.
+- **Optimize performance**: If you want to reduce latency.

+!!! warn "The right tool for the job"

+    When evaluating the use of local `PersistentClient` one should always factor in the scale of the application.
+    Similar to SQLite vs Posgres/MySQL, `PersistentClient` vs `HTTPClient` with Chroma server, application architectural characteristics (such as complexity, scale, performance etc) should be considered when deciding to use one or the other.

 ## HTTP Client

 Chroma also provides HTTP Client, suitable for use in a client-server mode.
 This client can be used to connect to a remote ChromaDB server.
 The HTTP client can operate in synchronous or asynchronous mode (see examples below)

 === "Python Sync"